CS171-2025Fall/cs171-hw3-2025fall-Marbiger/README.md

-# Assignment 4: Global Illumination
+# Assignment 3: Global Illumination

-Name:
+Name:  许长贵
-Student ID:
+Student ID: 2022533095

 **Please write your Chinese name and your student ID in this README.**